owdproject/owd-client/README.md

 Open Web Desktop (previously *hacklover-client*, aka [my personal website](https://hacklover.net)) is a project that aims to provide a simple environment to create your own web desktop.
 Based on Vue.js, it has been rewritten to be fully modular.

-[Here]((https://owd-client.netlify.app)) you can find a demo of this owd-client repository.
+[Demo]((https://owd-client.netlify.app)) of this owd-client repository.

 ## Features
 - Open-source web desktop client
-- Fully extendable through client modules
+- Fully extendable through modules
-- Fully extendable through pages (soon)
+- Fully extendable through pages
 - Global terminal commands support
 - Global notifications through SSE
+- Vuetify.js implemented by default
+- Responsive support (soon)
 - Themes support (soon)
-- Responsive support (soon)

 ## About this project
 Open Web Desktop is splitted in various repositories: